Loop Polarity Analysis to Avoid Underspecification in Deep Learning

 The inflow rate of a given level can be represented as determined by the inflow rates of other levels within the system, so that for a given level $X_{0}$, $\frac{\partial X_{0}}{\partial t}=\varphi(X_{1},\dots,X_{n})$, where $\varphi$ is a function and $\{X_{1},\dots,X_{n}\}$ is a set of other levels within the system.
 This is another way of saying that the dynamics of the system can be represented using a set of differential equations.

-In many contexts, determining the polarity of the loop $\left(I(t),\frac{dI(t)}{dt}\right)$ over a given time frame is crucial to understanding the overall behavior of an epidemic (\cite{center_for_disease_control_2021}).
-This quantity tells us whether, as infections increase, the \textit{rate of change in infections is also increasing} (indicating exponential growth and an urgent need to martial resources), or whether, as infections increase, the \textit{rate of change in infections is decreasing}, indicating that the epidemic is nearing its peak.
-Thus, we can gain a crucial understanding of system behavior by learning which summands of this system are dominant at which times when it comes to determining the overall behavior of the loop $\left(I(t),\frac{dI(t)}{dt}\right)$.